KueTone/ChartList/PropertiesQueries.md

 ```
 **Optimized Version:**
 **Explanation:**
-Using a WITH clause (CTE): This simplifies the calculation of price_per_m2 before performing aggregation, ensuring the computation is done once and not repeatedly during the AVG() operation.
+Using a WITH clause: This simplifies the calculation of price_per_m2 before performing aggregation, ensuring the computation is done once and not repeatedly during the AVG() operation.
-Pre-filtering data: By filtering surface_covered_in_m2 > 0 in the CTE, the number of rows processed during the aggregation is reduced, improving performance.
+Pre-filtering data: By filtering surface_covered_in_m2 > 0, the number of rows processed during the aggregation is reduced, improving performance.
 ```sql
 WITH filtered_data AS (
   SELECT